Pendfin/Blockstuff/h2_pubkey_Perttu.md

      $ pass insert business/home-alone-2
      Enter password for business/home-alone-2:
      Retype password for business/home-alone-2:
-4. now i have a storage in my passworfd storage for business
+4. Now i have a storage in my passworfd storage for business
 5. I'll create passwords for my hobby
    $ pass generate hobby/catchmeifyoucan
    mkdir: created directory '/home/perttus/.password-store/hobby' The generated password for hobby/catchmeifyoucan is:
    SFHWk`a'kP2;>Jd!($ZU9!i.i
-6. now it looks like this
+6. Now it looks like this

       Password Store

       └── hobby

         └── catchmeifyoucan

  8. you can easily copy it clipboard which clears itself in 45 seconds, tested and worked

 #### And why you should have this kind of keep?